buildpacks/spec/platform.md

 - `-group` MUST specify output to a `group.toml` file path as defined in the [Data Format](#data-format) section.
 - `-plan` MUST specify output to a Build Plan as defined in the [Buildpack Interface Specification](#buildpacks-directory-layout).

-The build image MUST initiate the build phase when the `/lifecycle/builder` executable is invoked.
+To initiate the build phase, the platform MUST invoke the `/lifecycle/builder` executable with the user and environment defined in the build image config.
 Invoking this executable with no flags is equivalent to the following invocation including all accepted flags and their default values.

 ```bash